 More than just moving air: wind

 The generation of energy from wind power is an important and growing component of the STEAG energy business.
 We are building large-scale generation plants, advancing the international development of onshore wind generation facilities, and investing in wind farms abroad.
-SES offers its expertise as a developer of major power generation plants.
-The portfolio ranges from feasibility studies to technical and commercial project management, and optimisation.

 We use the power of the sun: solar thermal energy and photovoltaics

 Solar power can be used in the form of solar thermal energy or photovoltaics.
 In concentrated solar power (CSP), solar radiation is concentrated to generate heat, which is then fed into a conventional water-steam cycle.
 Here, our activities relate to solar thermal plants installed at solar locations along the earth’s sun belt.
 We work in all three different technologies, namely parabolic troughs, linear fresnel reflectors and solar towers, along with hybrid systems combined with conventional power plants.
 Our engineers have demonstrated their competences in a number of solar thermal power plant projects.

 SES evaluates the feasibility of solar thermal projects worldwide and provides support in implementing them.
 In the process, SES contributes its many years of experience in conventional energy generation.
 To remain independent from the sun, we examine whether and to what extent hybrid technologies can be used.
 The Spanish 50 MW solar thermal power plant in Arenales near Seville is operated by our Spanish subsidiary SES Solar and builds on long-standing operational expertise.